SAIS-S2S-Technology/Roadmap/Roadmap.md

 We are located at and funded by the Johns Hopkins Paul H. Nitze School of Advanced International Studies (SAIS).
 Our official status at SAIS is that of a student organization and we are funded under these terms [link to partnerships].

 We appreciate the chance to act as part of the SAIS community.
-SAIS is

-Bloomberg L.P. is our sole investor.

-We appreciate many things about our investor: Bloomberg is a different kind of company.
-Bloomberg is a pioneer -- it created one of the original SaaS businesses, the first professional social network, and invented many practices that are now widely adopted by startups.
-We hope startups will be inspired by Bloomberg’s example, as we are.
+For over 75 years SAIS has educated students in international relations and international economics.
+Emphasizing theory as well as practice, SAIS has graduated a highly diverse group of over 20,000 alumni with careers spanning academia, entrepreneurship, non-governmental work and diplomacy.
+In its pursuit to educate gloabl leaders, SAIS is guided by the vision of its founders, Paul H. Nitze and Christian A. Herter.
+Nitze and Herter sought new methods of preparing men and women to cope with the international responsibilities that would be thrust upon the United States following the end of World War II.
+As the accelerating pace of technological progress is creating new responsabilities and changing the geopolitical landscape, the  forward-thinking leadership of Nitze and Herter has inspired us to start SAIS.Technology S2S.

+Through his work in the Strategic Arms Limitation Talks (SALT) and his writings, Paul Nitze was intimitely familiar with many of the issues that govern today's

 Bloomberg knows and respects technology and technology companies, is set up to be independent-minded, and builds toward long-term value.
 Bloomberg was created three decades ago on a then-controversial idea — that information in financial markets should be more widely available.
 Bloomberg has reached global scale and influence, with more than 15,000 employees in almost 200 locations — and yet it is still a private company, held by its founders.